Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Application of the models

 \subsection{Evaluation metrics}

 Each model presented in \cref{sec:optimisation-models} is applied to generated instances.
 Aside from objective value and solving time, results are analysed through several evaluation metrics defined below.
-These KPI are only used for a post optimisation analysis of the loops, as benefit balance within the loops is discussed but left for future work.
+These key performance indicators are only used for a post optimisation analysis of the loops, as benefit balance within the loops is discussed but left for future work.